Boreas09/alexandria-docs/src/alexandria_data_structures/alexandria_data_structures-vec-VecTrait.md

 ### set

 Sets the item at the given index to the given value.
 Panics if the index is out of bounds.

+#### Arguments

-Parameters * self The vec instance. * index The index of the item to set. * value The value to set the item to.
+- self The vec instance.
+- index The index of the item to set.
+- value The value to set the item to.

 Fully qualified path: `alexandria_data_structures::vec::VecTrait::set`